teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

     and release one declared runtime resource on one channel.
 A 64-entry instance-local registry and late guards contain queued work without global disable, automatic thresholds, durable state or evidence deletion.
+14. **MB753 — quote-write authorization gate:** complete.
+Command invocations
+    carry a detached core-derived principal and `data.quotes.write` exposes only bounded add/delete operations.
+Mutations require policy `on`; no package, quote command or live data adopts the capability yet.

-Later milestones can evaluate separately authorized quote writes and, only if operational evidence justifies it, a distinct reviewed path for automatic remediation.
-MB752 deliberately keeps manual containment reversible and exact.
+The next quote milestone can evaluate reversible `q`/`quote` adoption against this inert write gate.
+Only if operational evidence justifies it should a distinct reviewed path consider automatic remediation; manual containment remains reversible and exact.

 ## Extraction order